 2. Determine the appropriate test statistic

-An statistic to tyest the hypothesis.
+A statistic to test the hypothesis.
 A ‘test statistic’ should follow a probability distribution (Z, t, χ2 or F) or there should be a threshold value based on which H0 is ejected or accepted.

 3. Determine the critical region

 The region in which if the ‘test statistic’ falls, H0 is rejected.
-Critical region should be in the tail area.
+The critical region should be in the tail area.
 P-value- the tail probability; usually, the probability that the ‘test statistic’ is greater (less) than its calculated value.
-If p-value is less than a given ‘level of significance’ (say 0.05), H0 is rejected.
+If the p-value is less than a given ‘level of significance’ (say 0.05), H0 is rejected.

 4. Compute the value of the test statistic